-Whether you want to build suspense for a significant moment in your video to draw attention, or would like to keep your audience engaged in an activity for a specific duration, countdown timer, lower third templates are extremely helpful.
+Whether you want to build suspense for a significant moment in your video to draw attention or would like to keep your audience engaged in an activity for a specific duration, a countdown timer, and lower third templates are extremely helpful.

 You can increase or decrease the time countdown, changing the background color and font color or style, in just a click.